 - Mission 2: The bizarre beach experience: classy beach clubs, cocktails and sunshine to the backdrop of oil rigs and quite-probably polluted seas (SEMI-ACCOMPLISHED);

-- Mission 3: Source some of Azerbaijan’s many mud volcanoes, to hear if the sounds they make are as amusing as claimed (ACCOMPLISHED);
+- Mission 3: Source some of Azerbaijan’s many mud volcanoes and listen to their amusing sounds (ACCOMPLISHED);

 - Mission 4: Become a tea-convert once again with the Azeri tea experience (ACCOMPLISHED);

-- Mission 5: Dine in the retired TU-134B aeroplane restaurant built into a mountain in Quba (DEFERRED).
+- Mission 6: Dine in the retired TU-134B aeroplane restaurant built into a mountain in Quba (SEMI-ACCOMPLISHED).

 Highlight: Sitting hypnotically by Yanar Dag (natural, constantly-burning hillside gas fire) after dark.
-Although a few marshmallows wouldn’t have gone amiss.
+A few marshmallows wouldn’t have gone amiss.

-Recce Fact: Azerbaijan’s borders are complicated, and a “frozen conflict” still exists (and escalates intermittently) between Azerbaijan and Armenia over a bitter dispute regarding the Nagorno-Karabakh region and surrounding territory.
+Recce Fact: Azerbaijan’s borders are complicated in 2018 and a “frozen conflict” still exists (and escalates intermittently) between Azerbaijan and Armenia over a bitter dispute regarding the Nagorno-Karabakh region and surrounding territory.